 2. ORGANIZATION OF THE SC

-The SC has a Board of Directors that meets about twice a month.
+The SC has a Board of Directors that meets every Monday at 7 AM SLT.
 The board guides the organization: monitoring existing programs, approving new programs, monitoring finances, identifying new funding sources, and ensuring the mission of the SC is realized.
 The board members are listed below.

 THE SCIENCE CIRCLE BOARD OF DIRECTORS